A Sample of the Work, Not a Brochure

 Open with the most forgiving quality round of the week, not the hardest.

 The group lands tired and stiff from travel.
 A demanding course on day one sours the trip before it starts.
-We put the toughest test mid-week and let day one set the tone instead of the scorecard.
+I put the toughest test mid-week and let day one set the tone instead of the scorecard.

 Evening: Easy dinner in town.
 Nobody changes out of golf clothes.